 |Botanical Name||Hylocereus undatus|

-|Bloom Time||Spring, Summer|
+|Bloom Time||Spring, summer, fall, winter|

-Don't make the mistake of thinking that because this plant is a cactus, you can neglect it on the watering front.
-They do have some drought tolerance, but, to produce a good fruit crop, it is best to water them occasionally from when they start producing their flowers until you harvest your dragon fruit crop.
+Don't make the mistake of thinking that because this plant is a cactus, you can slack on the watering front.
+While dragon fruit cacti do have some drought tolerance, in order to produce a good fruit crop, it's best to water them consistently from when they start producing their flowers until you harvest your dragon fruit crop.
 However, excessive watering can also result in root rot and various forms of fungal disease.
 During the winter and into early spring, give the plant a necessary dry spell to induce prolific flowering.

 Temperature and Humidity